p-didier/pandd2024-base/README.md

 1. Make sure Git is installed on your machine.
 2. Clone the repository with `git clone https://github.com/p-didier/pandd2023-base` in the folder of your choice.
-3. Make sure Python 3.9 is installed on your machine.
+3. Make sure Python 3.9 (or more recent) is installed on your machine.
-4. In Visual Studio Code, select the appropriate Python environment.
+4. In the editor of your choice (e.g., Visual Studio Code), select the appropriate Python environment.
-5. Open a command line prompt (in Visual Studio Code or by typing `cmd` in the Windows search bar).
+5. Open a command line prompt (e.g., by typing `cmd` in the Windows search bar).
 6. Set the current directory to the folder where you cloned the repository (with the command `cd`).
 7. Run the following in the prompt to install necessary Python packages: `pip install -r requirements.txt`.
 8. All set! :-)
+9. Feel free to adapt to your own workflow: copying the files to another repository of yours, working in another code editor, using Google Colab, whatever you prefer!

 Repository structure: